List of The Vicar of Dibley characters: Owen Newitt

 Owen Newitt is a local farmer and a parish council member with a very earthy manner.
 He lives alone at the farm with his animals and is famous for displaying extremely poor personal hygiene, compounded with chronic problems with his stomach and bowels, both resulting in flatulence.
 The newspaper in "Celebrity Vicar" dubbed him "Britain's B.O.
 King".
 He was the first to support the new vicar's appointment as a lone dissenter, saying that a female vicar would not be a bad thing since the previous vicar was "a regular old woman anyway", just as David looked set to persuade the other members of the parish council to oppose Geraldine's appointment.
 His signature running gag was that he was frequently late for the parish council meetings, and had legitimate, if gruesome, reasons for his delays (often involving graphic tales of amputating animals' appendages or otherwise mangling them).
-Previous generations of his family also appear to be as bloodthirsty as Owen, as he proudly declares they have been "staging cock-fights" and "gassing badgers" in the village for several centuries, and he also has a few murderers in his family.
+Previous generations of his family also appear to be as bloodthirsty as Owen, as he proudly declares they have been "staging cockfights" and "gassing badgers" in the village for several centuries, and he also has a few murderers in his family.
 He also has had a history of "sorrow and tragedy", according to Jim and Frank: his brother drowned himself because of his girlfriend's refusing to marry him; his father shot himself shortly after his wife left him; and his grandmother tried to leave, but his grandfather shot her and then himself.
 Owen proposed to the vicar in "Engagement".
 She rejected him, mainly because she simply did not love him (she also cited, not to his face, that "his breath smells like nerve gas" and the hair gel he used was actually lard).
 He was not upset, having found out that she was a drinker and declaring he cannot tolerate women who drink.
 Despite this, he frequently makes crude and misguided attempts at flirting with her, which typically backfire, and even proposed to her again the night before her wedding to Harry Kennedy.
-Regardless of his foul mouth and coarse nature, Owen is a genuinely kind-hearted and caring person, a fact noted by the Vicar, Hugo and Alice, both of whom appointed him godfather to their firstborn daughter.
+Regardless of his foul mouth and coarse nature, Owen is a genuinely kind-hearted and caring person, a fact noted by the vicar, Hugo and Alice, both of whom appointed him godfather to their firstborn daughter.
 Owen spent every Christmas alone since his uncle's death in 1971 until Geraldine joined him for Christmas dinner in 1996 (one of many such invitations she accepted that year).
 In several episodes, dialogue suggests that Owen engages in bestiality (such as when he declares rumours that the vicar is a lesbian to be the "best news since they made having sex with animals legal again").
 Owen also has a swearing "probling" and often uses the word "bloody", describing the word as "a useful adjective".

 As of December 2020, the character continues to be mentioned and had yet to be written out of the show despite Roger Lloyd-Pack's death in 2014.